corda/corda/docs/source/tutorial.rst

    .. sourcecode:: kotlin

-      fun craftMove(tx: PartialTransaction, paper: StateAndRef<State>, newOwner: PublicKey) {
+      fun craftMove(tx: TransactionBuilder, paper: StateAndRef<State>, newOwner: PublicKey) {
           tx.addInputState(paper.ref)
           tx.addOutputState(paper.state.copy(owner = newOwner))
           tx.addArg(WireCommand(Commands.Move, paper.state.owner))
       }

-Here, the method takes a pre-existing ``PartialTransaction`` and adds to it.
+Here, the method takes a pre-existing ``TransactionBuilder`` and adds to it.
 This is correct because typically you will want to combine a sale of CP atomically with the movement of some other asset, such as cash.
 So both craft methods should operate on the same transaction.
 You can see an example of this being done in the unit tests for the commercial paper contract.